kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 channel-group 1 mode passive
 ```

 If a port channel is used initially, then you want to ensure that the port channel can operate as a single link within the bundle and for that reason use passive methods for building the port channel bundles on both the Target and Upstream Neighbor for maximum flexibility.
-Additionally add the **no port-channel standalone-disable** command to ensure the switch does not automatically disable the port channel if it does not come up properly
+Additionally add the **no port-channel standalone-disable** command to ensure the switch does not automatically disable the port channel if it does not come up properly.

 ## DHCP
-So we need a DHCP scope to supply the address within the management network temporarily in order to complete the configuration and onboarding.
-The scope should be configured so as to offer addresses from part of the range of addresses not used.
-It also can be a reservation as DHCP servers can reserve addresses for specific MAC addresses.
+We require a DHCP scope to supply the IP address within the management network temporarily in order to complete the device configuration and onboarding.
+The scope should be carved out from an unused range.
+It also can be a static reservation, as DHCP servers can reserve addresses for specific MAC addresses.

-The DHCP scope would incorporate therefore the following which would be enough to get an address:
+The DHCP scope would incorporate the following parameters sufficient to issue an IP address:
 * **network**
 * **default gateway**
 * **domain**